HSC Champion Jet 2: History

 Condor Express received an updated version of the Condor Ferries livery in 2003.

 In August 2005 Condor Express briefly ran on the Brittany Ferries Poole-Cherbourg service.
 She had been experiencing technical problems and so Condor Vitesse was transferred to the more taxing Channel Islands service.
 During this time Condor Express did not sail to St Malo, instead running an afternoon round trip to Cherbourg to ensure she would return to Poole in time for the 07:30 Brittany Ferries departure time.
 Condor Express ran once again for Brittany Ferries on 19 May 2008.

-On 14 January 2015, it was announced that she would be sold to Greek firm Seajets for an undisclosed sum with her sister-ship HSC Condor Vitesse, owing to her replacement by HSC Condor Liberation.
-She was delivered after the introduction of new HSC Condor Liberation to her new owner, who renamed her HSC Champion Jet 2.
+On 14 January 2015, it was announced that she would be sold to Greek firm Seajets with her sister ship HSC Condor Vitesse, owing to her replacement by Condor Liberation.
+Seajets renamed it HSC Champion Jet 2.

 Regular routes

 Champion Jet 2 operates routes from Piraeus or Heraklion to the Greek islands: